 I have a varied career that has seen me start out creative, transition to the technical, then switch to the interpersonal.
 I graduated with a Bachelor’s of Fine Art (BFA) degree in 1981 from the University of Montevallo, Alabama, and then received another Bachelors of Science (BS) degree in Computer & Information Technology in 1986 from the University of Alabama at Birmingham.
 The latter led to mainly computer hardware jobs with what was then BellSouth (now AT&T) where I worked for 11 years.
-Via a long series of events, I ended up doing a dual graduate degree program with Georgia State University (MS) & what is now Richmont Graduate University (Diploma), majoring in the Community & Christian Counseling fields, completing my studies in 1998.
+Via a long series of events, I ended up doing a dual graduate degree program with Georgia State University (MS) & what is now Richmont Graduate University (Diploma), majoring in the Community & Christian Counseling fields, respectively, completing my studies in 1998.
 I was licensed as an LPC by the Georgia Composite Board of Professional Counselors, Social Workers, & Marriage & Family Therapists State Board in 2003.
 One of the advantages of a multi-disciplined work history is that I am able to relate to folks on many levels in counseling & LPC Supervision.

 After I became licensed as an LPC therapist, I began doing clinical supervision in 2003 with graduate students, which really ignited my enthusiasm for teaching.
 I went through the ethical practices, education, training, and passed the Licensed Professional Counselor Association of Georga Registry Supervisor stringent requirements for Certified Professional Counselors Supervisor, CPCS, in January 2014.
 I have enjoyed working with clinicians on their way to licensure -insuring that all the i's are dotted and t's are crossed with the paperwork part of the process.